 - Canned, raw, or homemade diet.
 High-moisture diets keep the cat hydrated, and these diets are far more digestible and produce far less waste than dry food.
 Because canned and homemade diets tend to be extremely low in fiber, addition of a small amount of powdered psyllium (available in bulk at most health food stores) may be helpful.

 - Water Fountain.
 Many cats will drink much more running water than they will ever take from a bowl.
-There are several types of pet fountains, from “cascades” to “waterfalls” to models that could be from Rome!
+There are several types of pet fountains, from “cascades” to “waterfalls” and even more elaborate!
 I first noticed that my cats loved to drink from an inexpensive “feng shui” rock fountain from Bed, Bath & Beyond; but it was too hard to take apart and clean as often as was needed.
 Worse still, it was made of plastic (as most pet fountains are), which can leach chemicals into the water.
 We recommend the Glacier Point Fountain for Cats.

 - Miralax.
 Start with 1/8 tsp twice a day in food, and increase as needed up to 1/4 tsp twice a day.
 Active ingredient polyethylene glycol; not the same as poisonous ethylene glycol; very safe for cats long-term, and more palatable than other products.